soyhyoj/CARTO-JuniorDSTest/README.md

 <br>

 ## Working environment
-Two docker containers for a Postgis database and Jupyter notebook were created using a docker compose.
+Two docker containers for a PostGIS database and Jupyter notebook were created using a docker compose.

 ```
 docker-compose up --build